quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Dan Druta contributed text to {{sec-ddos-dec}}.
 Igor Lubashev contributed text to {{sec-loadbalancing}} on the use of the connection ID for load balancing.
+Marcus Ilhar contributed text to {{sec-rtt}} on the use of the spin bit.

 # Acknowledgments